Fort Wayne Zoo: History

-News

 On October 19, 2004, five wildebeests broke through a gate and jumped a fence, roaming the streets of a nearby neighborhood.
 Eventually, the wildebeests were captured, though two of them suffered broken legs and were forced to be euthanized.
 The zoo was fined $825 for the incident.

 On November 2, 2007, artificial rocks made of Styrofoam caught fire in the zoo's new African Journey expansion, the largest project in the zoo's 42-year history.
 The fire happened where workers were constructing an African lion exhibit, the centerpiece of the new expansion.
 Thick black plumes of smoke billowing from the site of the fire were clearly visible across the skies of Fort Wayne and much of the region.
 No workers or animals were harmed in the blaze.